attack68/rateslib/docs/source/e_fx_volatility.rst

 lower and a higher strike.
 These can be entered in delta terms.
 Pricing also allows two different ``vol`` inputs if a volatility *Surface* or *Smile* is not given.

+The default pricing ``metric`` for a *RiskReversal* is 'vol' which calculates the difference in volatility quotations for each option.

 .. ipython:: python

    fxrr = FXRiskReversal(